Written by Meredith O'Neil, head pooper scooper and alpaca lover, Springtime Farms

 Snuggly Toes are then cut from the fabric.

 Springtime Farms is open to visitors.
-Come see Tessa, Fat Patti, Walter and the rest of the gang.
+Come see Paco, Fat Patti, Walter and the rest of the gang.
 You'll get to feed them treats just like I did.

 Our contact information